sharmalab/escMR/ReadMe.md

 - **Add More Sequence Weightings:** Consider adding more sequence weightings to improve the prediction capabilities.
 For more information, please refer to the DeveloperGuide.md document.

 - **Create an Input System for Criteria Dictionary:** Develop an input system that allows the criteria dictionary to be imported using a CSV or JSON file.
 This enhancement can make the process of updating and managing criteria more efficient.
+- **Add More Protocols in Default Criteria:** For more information, please refer to the DeveloperGuide.md document's protocol addition section
 ### Tested with Python 3.9